pinczakko/PCI-Expansion-ROM-OS/README.md

-##	2. Updated 10 February 2004, using Makefile support.
+## How to Build The Kernel Binary - Via The Makefile (10 February 2004 Update).

 With the makefile support, you only need to invoke: